-CL4.15 | Climate impacts on terrestrial life: past, present and future
+CL4.15 | Climate impacts on terrestrial life: faunal responses and vegetation dynamics from past to future

 Co-organized by BG5

 Climate change has long shaped the distribution, adaptation, and extinction of terrestrial life.
-Past climate variability drove large-scale migrations, evolutionary innovations, and ecosystem restructuring, while modern human activities have added unprecedented pressures to biodiversity and habitats.
-Understanding the intricate connection between climate and life is essential for monitoring the ongoing biodiversity crisis and developing effective future conservation strategies.
+Past climate variability drove large-scale migrations, evolutionary innovations, and ecosystem restructuring, while modern human activities have added unprecedented pressures to biodiversity and natural habitats.
+Understanding the intricate connection between climate and different life forms is essential for monitoring the ongoing biodiversity crisis and developing effective future conservation strategies.

 - Extinctions: drivers and ecological impacts

-- Biodiversity shifts and emerging trends
+- Biodiversity changes and emerging trends

 - Vegetation and biome dynamics